Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Introduction

 \section{Introduction}

-Diffusion language models (DLMs) have emerged as a promising non-autoregressive alternative in natural language processing (NLP) fields, with inherent advantages in parallel decoding and bidirectional context modeling through iterative denoising processes \citep{d3pm,ou2025your,llada,Ye2025Dream7D}.
-Unlike existing autoregressive models (ARMs) that generate text left-to-right \citep{Radford2018ImprovingLU,Radford2019LanguageMA,Brown2020LanguageMA,Touvron2023LLaMAOA}, DLMs can simultaneously refine multiple token positions by progressively unmasking the generation sequence, enabling global planning and iterative refinement \citep{ye2025beyond,Gong2025DiffuCoderUA}.
-This paradigm is especially compelling for the structured generation tasks like code generation.
+Diffusion language models (DLMs) have emerged as a promising non-autoregressive alternative in the field of natural language processing (NLP), with inherent advantages in parallel decoding and bidirectional context modeling through iterative denoising processes \cite{d3pm,ou2025your,llada,Ye2025Dream7D}.
+Unlike existing autoregressive models (ARMs) that generate text left-to-right \cite{Radford2018ImprovingLU,Radford2019LanguageMA,Brown2020LanguageMA,Touvron2023LLaMAOA}, DLMs can simultaneously update multiple token positions by progressively unmasking the generation sequence, enabling global planning and iterative refinement \cite{ye2025beyond,Gong2025DiffuCoderUA}.
+This paradigm is especially compelling for structured generation tasks like code generation.

-Despite these potential advantages, DLMs still lag behind ARMs in practical performance, especially for code generation tasks.
+Despite the potential advantages, DLMs still lag behind ARMs in practical performance, especially for code generation tasks.
 The fundamental bottleneck lies in the crucial speed-quality trade-off.
 As shown in Figure~\ref {fig:intro}, in code generation tasks, the mainstream DLM sampling strategy can lead to a sharp drop in Pass@1 accuracy (even exceeding 60\%), once it increases parallelism to reduce the sampling steps, making the DLMs nearly unusable.
 This severe trade-off prevents DLMs from realizing their inherent parallel generation advantages in practice, as the computational savings from fewer steps are offset by a significant drop in quality.